lucasbfernandes/job-worker/README.md

 <strong>PS:</strong>

-SERVER_URL will default to http://server:8080 but you can override it with the `-s` flag.
+SERVER_URL will default to https://server:8080 but you can override it with the `-s` flag.

 The Job Worker has 2 available users.
 One with the `ADMIN` role and another with the `USER` role.
 Both have access to every resource, with the only difference being that the `ADMIN` can interact with all resources, even those created by other users.

-These are the tokens associated with the users:
+These are the API tokens associated with the users:

 * ADMIN - `qTMaYIfw8q3esZ6Dv2rQ`
 * USER - `9EzGJOTcMHFMXphfvAuM`